BarryDigby/CRT_workshop/docs/source/basics/first_script.rst

 We will write a basic nextflow script to perform QC on sequencing reads using ``FastQC``.

-Before getting started with the nextflow script, add the tools needed for todays container:
+Before getting started with the nextflow script, add the tools needed for todays container (overwrite yesterdays assignment/save elsewhere).
+We will be working from our local clone of the ``rtp_workshop`` repository today.

 .. code-block:: yaml